saeedNW/arch-linux-installation/customization/kde/kde_Nordic.md

 **2. Install kvantum**:

     sudo pacman -S kvantum

-**3 - Move Zafiro Icons Dark Black to the icons directory**:

-    cp -r ./Zafiro-Icons-Dark-Black-f ~/.local/share/icons

-**4 - Move Nordic Darker to the icons directory**:

-    cp -r ./Nordic-Darker ~/.local/share/icons

-**5 - Move Nordic Darker to the icons directory and rename it to Nordic**:

-    cp -r Nordic-Folders/Nordic-Darker ~/.local/share/icons/Nordic

-**6 - Edit the index.theme file for the Nordic icon theme**:

-    code ~/.local/share/icons/Nordic/index.theme

-- In the `index.theme` file, make the following changes:
-  - Change the `Name` to `Nordic`.
-  - Change `Inherits`, `Papirus-Dark` option to the folder name of the copied `Nordic-Darker` theme.
-  - Change `Inherits`, `zafiro` option to the folder name of the copied `Zafiro-Icons-Dark-Black-f` theme.

 By following these steps, you'll successfully organize and move the necessary files to their respective locations for theme configuration.